maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/1845_RC03/embed_loader.js"></script> <script type="text/javascript"> trends.embed.renderExploreWidget("TIMESERIES", {"comparisonItem":[{"keyword":"/m/064t9","geo":"","time":"2004-01-01 2019-08-22"},{"keyword":"/m/06by7","geo":"","time":"2004-01-01 2019-08-22"},{"keyword":"/m/01lyv","geo":"","time":"2004-01-01 2019-08-22"},{"keyword":"/m/03_d0","geo":"","time":"2004-01-01 2019-08-22"},{"keyword":"/m/06bxc","geo":"","time":"2004-01-01 2019-08-22"}],"category":0,"property":""}, {"exploreQuery":"date=all&q=%2Fm%2F064t9,%2Fm%2F06by7,%2Fm%2F01lyv,%2Fm%2F03_d0,%2Fm%2F06bxc","guestPath":"https://trends.google.com:443/trends/embed/"}); </script>

-Rap is the leading music in the world currently, and has taken over other genres such as Rock or Pop.
-A geographical analysis could also help us understand which countries listen to what music_
+Currently, rap is the leading music genre in the world, having taken over other genres such as rock or pop.
+A geographical analysis can help us understand which countries listen to what music.

 <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/1845_RC03/embed_loader.js"></script> <script type="text/javascript"> trends.embed.renderExploreWidget("GEO_MAP", {"comparisonItem":[{"keyword":"/m/064t9","geo":"","time":"2004-01-01 2019-08-22"},{"keyword":"/m/06by7","geo":"","time":"2004-01-01 2019-08-22"},{"keyword":"/m/01lyv","geo":"","time":"2004-01-01 2019-08-22"},{"keyword":"/m/03_d0","geo":"","time":"2004-01-01 2019-08-22"},{"keyword":"/m/06bxc","geo":"","time":"2004-01-01 2019-08-22"}],"category":0,"property":""}, {"exploreQuery":"date=all&q=%2Fm%2F064t9,%2Fm%2F06by7,%2Fm%2F01lyv,%2Fm%2F03_d0,%2Fm%2F06bxc","guestPath":"https://trends.google.com:443/trends/embed/"}); </script>

-It seems like the US, South Africa and India are strong Rap markets, China and Indonesia are strong Pop markets, and South America is overall a great Rock market.
+It seems like the US, South Africa and India are strong rap markets, China and Indonesia are strong pop markets, and South America is overall a great rock market.

 ## Top 100

-We will first scrap data from the Billboard Year-End 100 singles of the year.
+First, we will scrape data from the Billboard Year-End 100 Singles Chart.
 This will be our main data source.
-This approach has some limits since we consider that for a given song, it will at least hit the top 100 of the world charts.
-However, if you are trying to sell an ML-based solution to a music label, knowing whether a song will reach the top 10 of the year or remain in the bottom of the ranking has a huge financial impact.
+This approach has some limitations since we consider that, for any given song, it will at least hit the top 100 of the world charts.
+However, if you are trying to sell an ML-based solution to a music label, knowing whether a song will reach the top 10 of the year or remain at the bottom of the ranking has a huge financial impact.

 The year-end chart is calculated using an inverse point system based on the weekly Billboard charts (100 points for a week at number one, 1 point for a week at number 100, etc), for every year since 1946.